abuXahra/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	Value: rm *

  1. SCRIPT 1-hello_user: is a script that prints hello user, where user is the current Linux user.

+ 2. SCRIPT 2-path: is a script that Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.